Socayna/Modelais/README.md

 ## Installation, Requirements and Execution
 The program can be downloaded from: https://github.com/Socayna/modelais and installed with the `setup.py` script.
-To install this package you must unzip this folder and the run the next command: `sudo python3 setup.py install`.
-From the command line, it can be downloaded using: `bash pip install modelais`
+To install this package you must unzip this folder and then run the next command: `sudo python3 setup.py install`.
+Another way of doing it is as it is done for the examples stated below: `python3 modelais.py [arguments]`.

 Before executing the program, there are several requirements that need to be taken into account:
 -	A directory with subdirectories containing the PDB files wished to analyse need to be present.
 Note that the path to the PDB files has to be specified in the command line using the following structure: directory/subdirectory.